freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 20. touch questionnaire.sh

-### 10.1
+### 20.1

-You can run commands in the terminal or put them into a `.sh` file to be run as a script.
-You will be making five little scripts to learn some scripting.
-The first one will be a small "questionnaire".
-Use the `touch` command to create a `questionnaire.sh` file in the `project` folder.
+You can run commands in the terminal or put them in a file to be run as a script.
+You will be making five small programs to learn some scripting.
+The first one will be a "questionnaire".
+Use the `touch` command to create `questionnaire.sh` in the `project` folder.

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 30. Add echo questionnaire

-### 10.1
+### 30.1

-Echo "hello questionnaire"
+echo "hello questionnaire"

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 40. bash questionnaire.sh

-### 10.1
+### 40.1

 run the file with `bash questionnaire.sh`